nicebots-xyz/Moderator-deprecated/readme.md

 - obscene
 - spam

 To use the `/setthreshold` command, you must have administrator permissions.
-If a value is not specified, the default threshold will be set to 0.40.
+If a value is not specified, the default threshold will be set to the best avlues I found.
 You can view the current settings for your server by using the `/setthreshold` command without any options. **You will need to run this command at least once when adding the bot to your server for the firs time**.

 ### /setup